 Add 1/4 cup of teriyaki sauce and let the shrimp simmer for a while till the shrimp get coated.

 Add the noodles and more sauce if needed.
-Mix well and transfer to serving plate.
+Mix well and transfer to a serving plate.

 Sprinkle some sesame seeds and garnish with chopped green onions.